 This recipe will make four servings.
 You can divide the Mediterranean salad into four portions and be prepared for lunch for the next four days.

 Since there isn’t any lettuce in this salad, you don’t have to worry about it getting soggy with the vinaigrette.
 The dressing “marinates” the salad, which actually makes it taste even better the next day!

 For a serving of protein, I like adding some chicken breasts to this Mediterranean salad as well.
 To make the chicken, check out this Chopped Chicken Salad recipe or Garlic Butter Baked Chicken Breasts.

-You can also add more vegetables to this such as fresh spinach, tomatoes, or radishes.
+You can also add more vegetables to this such as fresh spinach, artichokes, arugula, romaine or radishes.
 You can also add some nuts and seeds to this for an added crunch.

 Other easy Mediterranean salads and dishes to try:

 - One-Pan Mediterranean Roast Chicken

 - Super Easy Avocado Cucumber Tuna Salad: This recipe is light, flavourful, and creamy because of the avocados.
 And, the lemon dressing is super fresh!